fynmaandu/smolbrane/md/reflections-of-an-ideologue.md

 Our advantage is in our mutual interdependence.
 Working with and depending on one another.
 We can't fix everything and there's only one game in town, but growing food for and with our communities, building and running sovereign infrastructure which minimizes state or corporate dependence, sharing our resources and knowledge with one another.
-These are how we make a difference right not in our own communities.
+These are how we make a difference right now in our own communities.
 Despite the technological wonders I've had the privilege of interfacing with in my time as a software engineer, there exists no more effective means of activation than distributing zines and flyers, there exists no more effective means of organization than book reading and